auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

   - Physics giving rise to chemistry giving rise to biology

 - Subjective reality
-  - Psychology arising from biology.
+  - Cognition and psychology arising from biology.

 - Inter-subjective
   - Psychology giving rise to mass psychology, sociology, and the social sciences